Saladoc/Javacord-Website/docs/wiki/basic-tutorials/running.md

 **3.** Give a name to your configuration.

 **4.** Set the project and the main class.
-Use the "Browse..." and "Search..." buttons for an easier means of selection.
+To easily select it, use the "Browse..." and "Search..." buttons.

-**5.** Optional: Set command line (and VM) arguments as well as environment variables on their respective tabs.
+**5.** Optional: Set command line (and VM) arguments as well as environment variables in their respective tabs.

 **6.** Click `Apply` to save your configuration, then `Close` to close the window.